 - Must be able to give a lecture in English.

 - We don’t have a set theme for your Masterclass.
-However, suggested topics from NHK Educational include diversity and inclusion, emotional well-being, agri-tech, environmental protection, technology and innovation.
+However, suggested topics from NHK Educational include gender equality, diversity and inclusion, emotional well-being, agri-tech, environmental protection, NZ technology and innovation.

 - Must be available to do this on September 23.
 Time TBD.